Locked-chess-official/python_undef/README.md

 ## Usage

-This will create the file "Python_undef.h"
+This command will create the file "Python_undef.h"

 ```bash
 python -m python_undef --generate
 ```

-This will output the include path of "Python_undef.h"
+This command will output the include path of "Python_undef.h".

+You can use this command in your C/C++ project such as "cmake", "gyp" and so on.

 ```bash
 python -m python_undef --include